STulling/portfolio/content/post/hacking-embedded-devices.md

 ### Reconstructing the flash chip

-Now that we have a captured SPI conversation from boot all the way to the _firmware update_ menu, the encryption key may have been copied from the flash chip to the CPU.
+Now that we have a captured SPI conversation from boot all the way to the _firmware update_ menu, the encryption key probably has been copied from the flash chip to the CPU at some point.
 So we simply take all bytes that the flash chip has sent to the CPU and concatenate them together and save it to a file.
 I wrote a simple parser that used an exported csv from KingstVIS and only looked at the DO line.
 Unfortunately that script is lost to time.
 Lets call this file `result.bin`.

 ![Some present strings](cassida/results.PNG)